 Pragmatic Variation in Service Encounter Interactions across the Spanish-Speaking World expands the study of service encounter interactions into new face-to-face and digital contexts and new (sub)varieties of Spanish.

 The chapters examine pragmatic variation in a range of contexts, representing ten countries and twelve (sub)varieties of Spanish.
-Section 1 explores macrosocial factors such as region, gender, age, and social class, while Section 2 focuses on microsocial and situational factors.
-Section 3 concludes the volume with theoretical and methodological contributions to the field.
+Part I explores macrosocial factors such as region, gender, age, and social class, while Part II focuses on microsocial and situational factors.
+Part III concludes the volume with theoretical and methodological contributions to the field.

 This volume will be of particular interest to advanced students and researchers of Spanish and Linguistics.